neosunhan/flood-diff/README.md

 "vae_state": "/path/to/pretrained/vae",
 "vae_dem_state": "/path/to/pretrained/dem/vae"
 ```
-Do not include the `_gen.pth`/`_opt.pth` in the path to the pretrained LDM, the parser will autorimatically detect both files as long as they are in the same directory.
+Do not include the `_gen.pth`/`_opt.pth` in the path to the pretrained LDM, the parser will automatically detect both files as long as they are in the same directory.

 ## Requirements
 Python 3.10.12+